Storing skis and ski boots for the Summer: Best Advice

-If you don’t properly store your skis during the off-season you will ruin your skis for next season.
+If you don’t properly store your skis during the off-season you will ruin your skis for next season and forever.

 So what to do?